XxpichoclesxX/NovusIA/README.md

 Novus is a powerful, self-hosted Discord bot that integrates directly with Ollama, allowing you to bring the power of various open-source large language models to your Discord server.
 It's designed to be professional, configurable, and versatile, offering different models for different tasks, from standard chatting and complex reasoning to image analysis.

 ## ✨ Features
-- **Multi-Model Support**: Use different commands (/chat, /chat2, /think) to interact with specific language models tailored for different tasks.
+- **Multi-Model Support**: Use different commands (/chat, /chat2, /think, /think2, /summarize, /websearch) to interact with specific language models tailored for different tasks.
 - **Image Analysis**: Ask questions about images directly in Discord using the /image command and a vision-capable model.
+- **Document Analysis**: Ask questions about documents directly in Discord using the /analyze command and any model with text support.
 - **Slash Commands**: Modern, intuitive, and permission-friendly interaction using Discord's built-in slash commands.
 - **Server-Specific Configuration**: Administrators can easily configure the bot to operate only in a specific channel and require a specific role for access using the /setup command.
 - **Conversation History**: The bot remembers the context of recent messages in a channel for more natural, flowing conversations.